Orlando Travel Itinerary for Families

 We decided to go to Sea World because we had free tickets from our Discovery Cove tickets.
 We have been to Sea World in California and loved it!
 Read our Sea World California tips here.
 The Orlando and California parks are very similar but also have many differences.
 You can definitely enjoy both.
 We couldn’t pass up free.

-Read: SeaWorld Orlando Travel Tips for Families
+>>>Read: SeaWorld Orlando Travel Tips for Families

 Day 8: Cocoa Beach (Sunday)

 We woke up, checked out, and got a car rental (from our hotel) and headed to Cocoa Beach.
-We stopped by church first then checked into our hotel.
+We stopped by church first, then checked into our hotel.
 This time we stayed at the Best Western.
 We really liked this hotel.
-We usually call the hotel to see if we can do an early check in if we are arriving earlier than check-in is happening.
+We usually call the hotel to see if we can do an early check-in if we are arriving earlier than check-in is happening.
 So long as your room is clean and ready for you, they say yes.

 Day 9: Kennedy Space Center (Monday)

 We woke up and checked out of our hotel and headed to Kennedy Space Center.
 This is on the coast.
 This was a really neat and inspiring place.
 Nate used to work with the space program (yes, as a rocket scientist), so he found it all fascinating as did Brayden.
 They had a lot of interesting things for kids and a fun covered playground that Brinley enjoyed.
+While Nate read each sign in detail, I took Brinley to the park to play.

 When we were done there, we headed back to Orlando for our last night.
 We stayed at the Hampton Inn and Suites within walking distance of Sea World.

-Read: Kennedy Space Center Travel Tips to see our day there
+>>>Read: Kennedy Space Center Travel Tips to see our day there

 Day 10: Temple and Sea World (Tuesday)